MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 ## Verify managed state using the Surface App

 Once you've applied the configuration package, you can quickly verify the resultant policy state of the dock directly from the Surface App, installed by default on all Surface devices.
-If Surface App isn't present on the device, you can download and install it from the Microsoft Store.
+If the Surface App isn't on the device, you can download and install it from the Microsoft Store.

 ### Test scenario